-- msg message to print (anything convertible to a str) - end string appended after the end of the message, default a newline
+- msg object to print - end string appended after the end of the message, default a newline

 Print output using a pager if it would go off screen and stdout isn't currently being redirected.

 Never uses a pager inside of a script (Python or text) or when output is being redirected or piped or when stdout or stdin are not a fully functional terminal.